kassko/data-mapper/README.md

 }
 ```

-And inversely, you extract your object properties to have a raw result set.
+And inversely, you extract your object properties to have raw result.

 To do that, you annotate your entity:
 ```php